 Q: Do I need to know another language in order to tutor English?

 A: No, all you need to know is English!
-Our lesson plans and textbooks are designed to be accessible for speakers of any language by incorporating audio and visual content in addition to text.
+Our lesson plans and textbooks are designed to be accessible to speakers of any language by incorporating audio and visual content in addition to text.

 Q: What are the textbooks and lesson plans that you use?